-Strategically realigning the gold loan product to take advantage of the upward movement in world gold prices.
+Strategically realigning the gold loan product to take advantage of the upward movement in world/local gold prices.

-VaR calculation methodology was further strengthened based on new assumptions.
-This was done with the intention of introducing a dynamic provisioning based on more accurate predictive analysis.
+Continued to adopt VaR calculation methodology which was further strengthened based on new assumptions during FY 2020/21. with the intention of introducing a dynamic provisioning based on more accurate predictive analysis.